Interprofessional Education in Palliative and End-of-Life Care

 - Royal College of Physicians and Surgeons of Canada – Section 1:

-This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, approved by Continuing Professional Development, Faculty of Medicine, University.
+This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, approved by Continuing Professional Development, Faculty of Medicine, University of Toronto.
 You may claim a maximum of 17.0 hours (credits are automatically calculated).

 Have any questions?